status-im/help.status.im/docs/style-guide/style-conventions.md

 ## Tables

 Tables provide a simple way to summarize information.
-When you need to provide a list with definitions with more than three items, use a table instead of bullet lists.
-Example:
+Use a table instead of [bullet lists](#bullet-lists) with more than three items.

 - Bullet list example (incorrect):